 Woman sentenced to 4 years for crash that killed Abigail Anderson in 2021

 FALCON HEIGHTS, Minn.
-(FOX 9) - The woman who fatally struck Abigail Anderson while driving impaired in 2021, was sentenced to four years after pleading guilty to vehicular homicide in September.
+(FOX 9) - The woman who fatally struck Abigail Anderson while driving impaired in 2021 was sentenced on Friday after pleading guilty to vehicular homicide in September.

-According to court documents, Melinda Dotray, 47, was sentenced Friday to 48 months in prison with 13 days credit for time served.
-She was originally charged with multiple crimes, but four out of five of the charges were dropped after she pleaded guilty to vehicular homicide.
+According to court documents, Melinda Dotray, 47, was sentenced to 48 months in prison with credit for 13 days served.
+She initially faced multiple charges, but four of five of the charges were dropped after she pleaded guilty to vehicular homicide.

 Anderson was the sister to the late track star, Gabriele "Gabe" Grunewald, who died of cancer in 2019.

 According to the original charges, Anderson was killed on the evening of Aug.
-14, 2021, in Falcon Heights near Cleveland Avenue and Larpenteur Avenue when a truck hit a parked vehicle which struck Anderson who was walking nearby.
-Anderson was helped by bystanders, but was later pronounced dead at the hospital.
+14, 2021, in Falcon Heights near Cleveland Avenue and Larpenteur Avenue when a truck hit a parked vehicle, which struck Anderson, who was walking nearby.
+Bystanders helped Anderson, but she was later pronounced dead at the hospital.

 Court documents say Dotray's truck crashed through a fence and ended up on the Les Boland Golf Course before returning to the road.
 According to charges, witnesses told officers it appeared the truck ran over Anderson as the driver tried to turn around.

-Anderson was a nurse and was studying at the University of Minnesota to get her PhD before her death.
+Anderson, a nurse, was studying at the University of Minnesota to get her Ph.D. before her death.